 Some simple home recipes and herbs help treat hormonal disorders, and they are completely safe if used moderately, and these herbs include:

-Sage decoction helps regulate the level of the hormone estrogen in the blood, which in turn helps regulate the menstrual cycle and reduce the severity of its symptoms and the mood swings that accompany it.
+Sage decoction helps adjust imbalances in the hormone estrogen in the blood, which in turn helps regulate the menstrual cycle and reduce the severity of its symptoms and the mood swings that accompany it.

 A daily cup of ginger helps regulate the menstrual cycle and reduce its symptoms, it also enhances the performance of the digestive system, reduces the feeling of nausea, and helps enhance sexual desire, add a little honey to it and enjoy countless health benefits.

-In the end, hormonal imbalance in the body may seem a minor symptom, but it may affect all body functions, so if you face health problems, even minor ones, be sure to consult your doctor to get the appropriate diagnosis and treatment for your condition.
+In the end, An hormonal imbalance occurs when there is too much or too little of a hormone, may seem a minor symptom, but it may affect all body functions, so if you face health problems, even minor ones, be sure to consult your doctor to get the appropriate diagnosis and treatment for your condition.